Skip to content

 /g>

-Since having high cholesterol cannot be figured out until the symptoms worsen, many people are unaware of their cholesterol levels.
+Gone are the days when only older generations suffered from high cholesterol and cardiac diseases.
+Today's unhealthy lifestyle habits including lack of physical activity and poor eating habits have caused even younger generations to suffer from cholesterol related issues.
+Since having high cholesterol cannot be figured out until symptoms worsen, many people are unaware of their cholesterol levels.
 As per the 2008 research conducted by the world health organization, 39% of adults suffer from high cholesterol levels, causing 2.6 million deaths in a year around the globe.

+Cholesterol is a wax-like fatty substance produced in the liver and is found in our blood and body cells.
 Cholesterol is not just produced by our bodies but is found in various food items as well that are taken from animals, such as egg yolks, meat, and whole-milk dairy products.
-Even though it is important for our good health, too much cholesterol can be dangerous.
+Even though it is essential for our good health, too much cholesterol can be dangerous.

 How Do Cholesterol Levels Rise?

-Further in the discussion of cholesterol, it is important to understand the good and bad cholesterol and how they rise to a dangerous level in our bodies, leading to heart attacks and various cardiovascular diseases
+Further in the discussion of cholesterol, it is important to understand the good and bad cholesterol and how they rise to a dangerous level in our bodies, leading to heart attacks and various cardiovascular diseases.

 One-third of cholesterol found in the body is produced inside the liver, and the rest is consumed through our diets.
 When we consume food, or the liver produces cholesterol, which is then carried in our blood by proteins called lipoproteins.